So, what will the vehicle wrap really look like? How can you know when all you’ve seen is a layout on paper?

 Check every side of the vehicle– the front, rear, and both sides.
 Check to see how the graphics are aligned.
 Do they fit the space?
 Is it the message you want to send and does it fulfill your purpose?
 Imagine the vehicle on the highway or parked at your shop, what kind of impression does it make?
 Before signing off be certain that the design works from every view of your fleet vehicle, because what good does a vehicle wrap do if a potential customer only sees one side of your car or truck and that side doesn’t have your contact information?

 So, What Will the Vehicle Wrap Really Look Like?

-If you’ve done your homework by thoroughly reviewing the design layout, and then checking it again, you’ll have a very good idea of how the wrap will look on the vehicle.
-If you’re still uncertain ask for a proof.
-A scaled proof or partial should be enough.
+If you’ve done your homework by thoroughly reviewing the design layout, and then checking it again, you’ll know the answer to what will the vehicle wrap really look like.
+If you’re still uncertain ask for a proof to be printed.
+A scaled partial proof should be enough to get the idea.
 There’s usually little or no need to print the entire graphic.
 However, that can be done for a fee.